 Drinking on an empty stomach may seem like a good idea when you start, but it's not good for your blood sugar at all.
 Did you know that just 2 ounces of alcohol on an empty stomach can cause you blood sugar to tank?
 That's not on the list of ways to prevent a hangover.
 That's a sure-fire way to make you feel bad all night and in the morning too.

 Before you take your first drink, try loading up on some healthy foods to stabilize your blood sugar.
 A high fiber meal will take longer to digest and help your body regulate its blood sugar.
 Try brown rice, pasta, whole grain bread, chicken, chili peppers, avocado, and mango.
 That's a meal that is high in fiber and antioxidants to keep your blood sugar in check and set you up for a better morning after.

 If you have to get up early the next morning, you may want to choose another night to spend out on the town.
 Research shows that alcohol is known to interfere with the quality and length of your sleep.
 To avoid undue misery, make sure that you can hit the snooze button in the morning.

 You'll need some extra hours to sleep off the effects of a night of drinking, so be sure to plan ahead.

 Eating a good meal before you start drinking will help stabilize your blood sugar, snacking on high electrolyte foods will boost your hydration.
-Drinking a healthy electrolyte solution like HYDRATE before bed and during the night will keep you from getting dehydrated and stave off an electrolyte imbalance.
+The best drink for a hangover is a healthy electrolyte solution like HYDRATE before bed and during the night will keep you from getting dehydrated and stave off an electrolyte imbalance.